tombrille/svelteplot/src/routes/marks/regression/+page.md

 title: Regression mark
 ---

 Regressions are useful if you want to show the relationship between two variables.
 The following plot shows how the weight of cars depends on their power.
-The mark is using [d3-regression](https://github.com/harrystevens/d3-regression) for computing the regression lines, except for the `loess2` regression, which is based on the [loess](https://github.com/yongjun21/loess) package.
+The mark is using [d3-regression](https://github.com/harrystevens/d3-regression) for computing the regression lines.

 ```svelte live
 <script lang="ts">